Migrate Stand-alone Confluent Platform to Ansible Environment

 Troubleshoot

-Issue: The tool returns an error that it failed to create the temporary directory
+Issue: The Discover tool returns an error that it failed to create the temporary directory.

 The default Ansible temp directory might be locked by another Ansible process.

-Solution: Delete the temp directory in the Ansible home directory.
-Ansible home directory is defined in ansible.cfg, and the default is ~/.ansible/tmp.
+• Delete the Ansible home directory.
+Ansible home directory is defined in ansible.cfg, and the default is ~/.ansible.

 Known issues and limitations